HaukeBartsch/SpineSegmentationAI/README.md

 # Spine Segmentation Training and Prediction

+This project follows the binary segmentation example of Sathieshes fastMONAI notebook.

 Setup a data folder with volumetric image files and matching volumetric (binary) label files:

 ```{bash}